aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.UKNSS.md

 three workloads at multiple levels of concurrency.

 1. fully sequential, large-transaction reads and writes, N to N
-    - *a.* single node CPU
+    - *a.* single node
-    - *b.* single node GPU
-    - *c.* 15% proposed number of compute nodes
+    - *b.* 15% proposed number of compute nodes
-    - *d.* sufficient compute nodes to achieve maximum result
+    - *c.* sufficient compute nodes to achieve maximum result

 2. fully sequential, large-transaction reads and writes, N to 1
     - *a.* 15% proposed number of compute nodes
     - *b.* sufficient compute nodes to achieve maximum result

 3. fully random, small-transaction reads and writes, N to N
-    - *a.* single node CPU
+    - *a.* single node
-    - *b.* single node GPU
-    - *c.* 15% proposed number of compute nodes
+    - *b.* 15% proposed number of compute nodes
-    - *d.* sufficient compute nodes to achieve maximum result
+    - *c.* sufficient compute nodes to achieve maximum result

 For each of the above three loads, we have provided an annotated IOR script in the `inputs.UKNSS` directory.
 All three configuration files should